terraghegyr/how-hot-is-it/README.md

 ## Quick start (server)

-`docker-compose.yml` is gitignored so each host keeps its own (ports, reverse proxy, networks).
-Start from the template:
+Start from the template (compose file is git-ignored):

 ```sh
 cp docker-compose.yml.example docker-compose.yml   # then adapt to your host